 How Often Should I Clean My Range Hood Filters?

-Depending on how often you cook, it’s recommended that you change them once every 1–3 months.
-This will help guarantee that you’re getting the best possible ventilation and also allow your appliance to work without overtaxing itself.
+Depending on how often you cook, it’s recommended that you change your filters once every 1–3 months.
+Changing your filters will help guarantee you’re getting the best possible ventilation and allow your appliance to work without overtaxing itself.

 How Do I Choose the Right-Sized Range Hood?

-Ideally, you should pick a range hood that covers the entire area of the cooktop beneath it.
-This way, you’ll ensure that all the smoke is caught and blown outside your home.
+Ideally, you should pick a range hood that covers the entire cooktop area beneath it to ensure all the smoke is caught and blown outside your home.

 How Long Do Range Hoods Last?